What is Employee Wellbeing?

 Employee wellbeing is defined as the overall wellness of company employees.
-This includes their mental and physical health and all aspects of how their workplace impacts and aids these qualities.
-Employee wellbeing can refer to how safe and supported an employee feels in their workplace, as well as what mental and physical health support a workplace offers, and the general company culture surrounding mental health and workplace stress.
+This includes their mental and physical health and how their workplace impacts and aids these.
+Employee wellbeing in the workplace can refer to how safe and supported an employee feels in their employment.
+Employee wellbeing also includes what mental and physical health support a workplace offers. it also includes the general company culture surrounding mental health and workplace stress.

 • Sudden prolonged sadness, cynicism, negativity or irritability